rfitak/HouseWren_Transcriptome/read_processing.md

 ## Step 1: Read trimming and filtering
-Here the new software [fastp v0.20.0](https://github.com/OpenGene/fastp) was used to trim all reads.
+Here the software [fastp v0.20.0](https://github.com/OpenGene/fastp) is used to trim all reads.
 It combines a QC (similar to FastQC) along with various trimming and filtering functions.
 The publication can be found here:
 Chen S, Zhou Y, Chen Y, Gu (2018) fastp: an ultra-fast all-in-one FASTQ preprocessor. _Bioinformatics_ 34(17):i884–i890. https://doi.org/10.1093/bioinformatics/bty560

 _Installation:_